microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

       `sudo cat openvpn.log`

-18. Once connected you will need to add the DNS Private Resolver IP address to your Codespace configuration.
-The DNS Private Resolver IP was output to your VSCode Terminal for you in the prompt to confirm connectivity.
-Do this by running the following command:

-    `sudo nano /etc/resolv.conf`

-    Add the following entry in your `resolv.conf` file:

-    ```text
-    nameserver XXX.XXX.XXX.XXX
-    ```

-19. You should now be able to verify you can resolve the private IP of the Information Assistant. `nslookup` is installed in the Codespace for this use.
+21. You should now be able to verify you can resolve the private IP of the Information Assistant. `nslookup` is installed in the Codespace for this use.
+22. Now answer `y` to the connectivity prompt and let the deployment complete.
+If your deployment has stopped, you can simply run `make deploy` again to get back to the connectivity prompt.

+Once deployed only the Azure App Service named like, *infoasst-web-xxxxx*, will be accessible without the VPN established.
+You can share the URL of the website with users to start using the Information Assistant accelerator.

 ## Additional Considerations for Secure Deployment

 ### Network and subnet CIDR configuration

-Secure mode creates a virtual network and multiple subnets, improving network isolation and data protection.
+"Secure mode" creates a virtual network and multiple subnets, improving network isolation and data protection.
 Internet Protocol (IP) addresses and the corresponding Classes Inter-Domain Routing (CIDR)s are available as Terraform parameters.
 To avoid any IP address conflicts with your existing network(s), update the virtual network IP Addresses or CIDRs, then copy this block of variables into your `scripts/environments/local.env` file (*values shown are default values*)

 ```bash
 export TF_VAR_virtual_network_CIDR="10.0.8.0/24"